microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 * Make sure you use the same valid credentials to log into Azure and Power BI.
 * Once the resources have been set up, ensure that your AD user and synapse workspace have the “Storage Blob Data Owner” role assigned on the storage account name starting with “storage”.
 * **System Administrator** access is required in **Copilot Studio** to build and manage copilots, including creating agents, connecting data, and publishing them.
 Additionally, a separate environment should be created in Copilot Studio.
 For new tenants, ensure that billing is properly configured in Copilot Studio before proceeding with creating and publishing agents.
+* The ARM template deploys a Function App and AI resources.
+Ensure that all resources are deployed in a region where all required SKUs are available; otherwise, deployment may fail.
 * Review the [License Agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md) before proceeding.

 >**Note:** This demo contains Power BI Copilot, pre-requisites of which can be found [HERE](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/microsoftfabric/fabric/PowerBI%20Copilot/PowerBI%20Copilot%20Pre-requisites.md).